nathan-king/animism-website/animism-site/src/content/wiki/spirits.md

 summary: How this tradition understands and organises spirits, and how nexuses and shrines ground them in place
 ---

-In this animist tradition the world is **alive with presence**.
+In this animist tradition the world is *alive with presence*.
-Wind, stone, memory, and imagination are animated—not by distant gods, but by **Spirits** that embody the forces at work in every phenomenon.
+Wind, stone, memory, and imagination are animated—not by distant gods, but by spirits that embody the forces at work in every phenomenon.

 All spirits emanate from the following principles: